Your time is up. The test has been submitted automatically.

 Email is required for your unique ID.
 Without your name and email, you will not be able to see your position on the scoreboard.

-You can download the certificate if you score 60% and above marks.
+You can download the certificate if you score 60% or above marks.

 Your score is